usnistgov/jarvis_leaderboard/README.md

-# AtomBench
+# JARVIS-Leaderboard

- AtomBench is a software-package to benchamrk atomistic datasets and models available in the NIST-JARVIS infrastructure.
+This project benchmarks performances of various methods for materials science applications using the datasets available in JARVIS-Tools databases.